Fixed Wireless Capacity Planning: Making Money from Thin Air

 In fixed wireless parlance, a sector is typically the combination of a radio, usually transmitting at least two simultaneous signals, with one or more antennas that shape the signal to cover a specific geographic area.
 Traditional directional sectors cover a swath about 6-7° vertically and 90-120° horizontally.
 Other types of antennas include horn antennas which have more symmetric coverage (for example 30° in both azimuth and elevation), and beamforming antennas which simulate wide coverage by electronically steering individual (narrower) beams of signal.

 Frustratingly, the further from the AP, the more subscribers you can cover, but the less bandwidth you can deliver to them.

 The greater distance you try to cover from an existing sector, the more disruptive impact an individual subscriber can have on your overall system efficiency.
 Engineering such a system requires tradeoffs.

 Another way to think about this, harking a bit back to our water analogy, is to think of a sector’s capacity as a bucket.

-Let’s imagine that bucket filled with happy little subscribers, each with a bucket.
-When you launched, you set your minimum standards, trained your installers, and the first batch of installs works well.
-Everyone has a good signal and operates at high modulation and efficiency:
+Let’s imagine that bucket filled with happy little subscribers, each with their own bucket.
+When you launched, you set your minimum standards, trained your installers, and the first batch of installs worked well.
+Everyone had a good signal and operates at high modulation and efficiency:

-But let’s imagine that before too long you hire some new installers who haven’t had as much experience, or word of mouth is that Your Service is the one to have (not a bad problem to have!), or trees have grown up in the way, and you let your standards slip:
+But let’s imagine that before too long you hire some new installers who haven’t had as much experience.
+Or, word of mouth is that your service is the best one (not a bad problem to have!), or trees have grown up in the way, and you let your standards slip: